The bailout for the car companies

 A few of the adjectives used to describe the heads of the auto groups were, ill-prepared and arrogant.
 I believe those adjectives could be a correct assessment, especially the arrogant part.
 Three CEOs flying in three luxury jets to beg for money does seem arrogant.

-I didnt agree with the $700 billion bailout.
+I didn’t agree with the $700 billion bailouts.
 If you got an email that said, “let them rot in the hell they created”, that was from me.
 But you voted for the bailout and before you give it all to the banks with no stipulations lets show the nation what due diligence looks like and make stipulations on four percent of the bailout money.

 I was at the 2008 Los Angeles Auto show.
-I interviewed most the executives, and asked them all the same questions.
+I interviewed most of the executives and asked them all the same questions.

 a.
 How are you managing in this economic freefall?

 What percentage are you cutting employees?

 b.
 Are your sales down because of credit problems?

 c.
 If one or two of Detroit 3 went out of business how